MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/pull-request-workflow.md

 ### Before Opening a PR
 **Always update your branch with latest main:**

+It will help avoid overriding or deleting content submitted in other PRs/commits.

 ```bash
 git fetch origin
 git rebase origin/main  # or: git merge origin/main